Mar1Bo/hello-world/README.md

 # hello-world
 Hi!
 This is my first repository :-)
-I changed a lo during the past 5 minutes !
+I changed a lot during the past 5 minutes !